 The collections include audiotapes, board minutes, books, correspondence, costumes, films, photographs, posters, programs, scrapbooks, videos, and more.
 The Archives is one component of the Pillow’s Preservation Program, which also includes the documentation of the ongoing activities of Jacob’s Pillow and Audience Engagement programing like our PillowTalks and exhibitions exploring various aspects of dance history.

-Of particular interest is the online feature known as Jacob’s Pillow Dance Interactive.
-Documenting hundreds of artists who have appeared at the Pillow from the 1930s to the present day, this resource offers carefully-chosen excerpts from the Archives’ extensive video collection accompanied by contextual information, plus an extensive section of multimedia essays that include talks, photos, and other exclusive content organized into various themes.
+Another fantastic Archives resource is Jacob’s Pillow Dance Interactive.
+Documenting hundreds of artists who have appeared at the Pillow from the 1930s to the present day, this online site offers carefully-chosen excerpts from the Archives’ extensive video collection accompanied by contextual information, plus an extensive section of multimedia essays that include talks, photos, and other exclusive content organized into various themes.

 The center for most of Jacob’s Pillow’s preservation activities is Blake’s Barn, an 18th century building that was relocated to the Pillow grounds and reconfigured specifically for this purpose.
-Blake’s Barn includes a large exhibition gallery, an outdoor area for lectures and talks called Sommerspace, and The Norton Owen Reading Room.
-In the Reading Room visitors can watch videos, see exhibits from the Archives’ permanent collection, browse the library, and access other materials from the Archives.
+Blake’s Barn includes a large exhibition gallery, an outdoor area for lectures and talks called Sommerspace, The Norton Owen Reading Room, and a new Special Collections Room.
+Visitors can watch videos, see exhibits from the Archives’ permanent collection, browse the library, and access other materials from the Archives.

 The Archives provide many unique opportunities to attend and participate in moderated interviews and discussions related to the dance field with artists and historians, film screenings, and more.